parzival2/blog/content/posts/beaglebone-cross-compile.md

 `/home/kalyan/Beaglebone-Sysroot/` path needs to be the folder that you have created and it will be used as a mount point where the root file system of beaglebone will be mounted.

+## Installing Cross-compiler

+I installed the cross-compiler using `sudo apt install crossbuild-essential-armhf` because the compiler that I downloaded from the GNU website doesn't has the correct `sysroot` setup and the builds were failing.

 ### CMake toolchain file

 This is the CMake toolchain file that I am using